 These examinations depend on the clinical assessment of different cognitive domains such as working memory, short-term visual and verbal memory, executive functioning, inhibition/disinhibition, abstract thinking, attention, and language tasks.

-fMRI assessment of language, motor, and short-term memory has been well studied and is currently of tremendous importance for the presurgical evaluation of epilepsy patients who have pharmacoresistant epilepsy.
+In spite of this, fMRI assessment of areas of language, motor, and short-term memory has been well studied and is currently of tremendous importance for the presurgical evaluation of epilepsy in patients who have pharmacoresistant epilepsy.

 Psychophysical testing provides an objective assessment of different complex cognitive processes such as perceptual learning, visual-attention problems and visual perception in certain conditions such as diabetes.

 Assessment of Biological Determinants of Cognition

 Certain neurotransmitters such as GABA, glutamate, acetylcholine, dopamine, and serotonin have all been shown to be altered in concentration in several neurodevelopmental disorders.
 Once a high-susceptibility gene has been identified for a given condition, a cellular or animal model of that disease can be reproduced by inducing the same mutation.

 At the cellular level, it is easy to identify the concentrations of the different neurotransmitters biochemically, and to compare with a control to see how changes in these metabolites happen in a given condition.
 In living animals and in humans, magnetic resonance spectroscopy and positron emission tomography can be used to evaluate the concentrations of these neurotransmitters in the brain or their receptors respectively.

 The in-vivo assessment of these neurotransmitters allows the investigator to correlate their changes with possible behavioral or cognitive impairment and changes in the subject.
-This work allows the connection between multiple health personnel, including psychologists, psychiatrists, neurologists, radiologists, and neuroscientists.
+This work allows the collaboration between multiple health personnel, including psychologists, psychiatrists, neurologists, radiologists, and neuroscientists.